powervr-graphics/Native_SDK/README.rst

 * Demonstrate optimal implementations for techniques relevant for PowerVR, such as our DeferredShading with Pixel Local Storage/transient attachments, or our Gaussian Blur using a Sliding Average compute shader for reducing bandwidth.
 * Demonstrate how to use important extensions that may improve performance, PowerVR specific or otherwise, such as IMGFramebufferDownsample and IMGTextureFilterCubic.

-The examples are built on top of the Framework, and optimised so that only the relevant code is left.
+The examples are built on top of the Framework and optimised so that only the relevant code is left.
+The examples range from setting up a simple application using the Framework to implementing more advanced graphics techniques, such as physically-based rendering.
+Examples are available using Vulkan, OpenGL ES, and OpenCL.

 Developers can interact with our online Community at `www.imgtec.com/developers <https://www.imgtec.com/developers/>`_.